jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-Persistence frameworks do not always provide instance integrity, so code that compares identities may be less likely to break.
+Persistence frameworks do not always provide *instance* integrity, so code that compares *identities* may be less likely to break.

+(Also consider doing *null* checks on the entities if applicable.)

 ### Avoiding Compiler Directives

-Prefer not to use them, unless the code cannot run on a platform without excluding that piece of code.
-Otherwise a boolean variable might be preferred, a configuration setting or different concrete implementations of classes.
+Prefer not to use compiler directives, unless the code cannot run on a platform without excluding that piece of code.
+Otherwise a *boolean* variable might be preferred, a *configuration* setting or different *concrete implementations* of classes.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td markdown="1">